A Different Lens

 What happens when robots can make better decisions than we can?
 How is terrorism shaping our schools?
 Will true sustainability cost us our way of life?
 Is populism the new political normal?
 Should we manipulate our brains in pursuit of a better society?

-‘A Different Lens’ is a five-part documentary series that draws on the unique perspectives of academic and industry leaders from across a wide range of disciplines to uncover insights into the themes and challenges that will shape our future.
+‘A Different Lens’ is a documentary series that draws on the unique perspectives of academic and industry leaders from across a wide range of disciplines to uncover insights into the themes and challenges that will shape our future.

 Senior Lecturer, Politics & International Relations

 Deputy Dean, Leadership and Executive Education, Monash Business School

 Professor, School of Philosophical, Historical and International Studies

 Associate Professor, School of Social Sciences